This guide is about front-end developer bootcamps, including popular bootcamp options, cost, and time commitment.

 What Does a Front-end Developer Do?

 Front-end development is the ideal career for analytical and creative people.
 A front-end developer is responsible for the side of the application or platform a user sees, aka the user interface (UI).
-They are the ones who write, analyze, and debug the code on the client-side, and they work with languages like HTML, CSS, Javascript, and frameworks such as React & Angular.

 Depending on the size of the company, front-end developers might also design the UI and therefore are responsible for the look and feel of the platform.
-However, for bigger enterprises, they work with UX/UI designers who hand over the design to them to be brought to life.
+However, bigger enterprises, work with UX/UI designers who hand over the design to them to be brought to life.

-Front-end developers are often expected to have some back-end development knowledge since both ends of an application must be well-connected and work seamlessly.
-For example, if users’ data isn’t being stored in the database, the issue could be that the data isn’t parsing from the form on the client-side to the function responsible for storing it on the back-end.
+For example, if users’ data isn’t being stored in the database, the issue could be that the data isn’t parsing from the form on the client side to the function responsible for storing it on the back end.
 The only way the developers can debug this is if they understand how the platform works in its entirety.

-This brings us to our next point.
-Most bootcamps are full-stack programs, meaning they teach both front and back-end development.
-One of the reasons is the one we just mentioned above.
 So that developers can understand how the whole system works to be able to write code and debug it even if their focus is on one aspect of the application.
 The other is so that students have the flexibility to decide where they want to specialize.

 Students can even pursue careers as full-stack developers, some of the highest-paid, boasting an average salary of $108,000.
-Don’t fret, though, because front-end developers are not much behind, having an average salary of $105,221.
-Regardless, front-end developers need to be excellent team players as they are the ones who work with most departments from design to back-end.
+Don’t fret, though, because front-end developers are not much behind, having an average salary of $108,871.

-We just laid the foundation by learning what front-end developers do and how bootcamps can help get into such careers.
+We just laid the foundation by learning what front-end developers do and how bootcamps can help them get into such careers.
 Now let’s look at some of the best developer bootcamps that could kickstart and accelerate your career in this field.

 List of Top Coding Bootcamps